HSMinches/Tractian_Hardware_R-D/README.md

 # Tractian_Hardware_R-D
-Development of a full wireless communication sy
+Development of a full wireless communication system.